 As the bride, everyone and their mother (and probably even your mother) expects you to do a superhuman amount of planning work, with the implicit trade-off of not asking you to do a damn thing on your wedding day.
-So it's time to thank everyone who drove you insane for months, sit back, relax, and let your future spouse deal with the thank you speech.
-But for now, offer them these key pointers to smooth out the process and give yourself some peace of mind.
+So it's time to sit back, relax, and let your future spouse thank everyone who drove you insane for months.
+But for now, give yourself some peace of mind and offer them these key pointers to smooth out the process.

 At the ultimate celebration of true love, your partner better let everyone know how lucky he feels, instead of trying to look badass for his fraternity brothers.
 Assuming you've picked the right one, this won't be too hard for him.
 However, a reminder to look you in the eye, address you by name, and play up the moment won't hurt.

 You love that charming sense of humor of his, right?
 Now is the time for him to show it off to your friends and family with some classic, funny anecdotes about how you met, how you can bench more than him, or some other hilariously self-deprecating tale.
-Just remember, as much as you both loved Louis C.K.'s latest special, this is about being funny, not telling jokes.
+Just remember, as much as you both loved Ali Wong's latest special, this is about being funny, not telling jokes.

 Giving thanks is one thing, but acknowledging everyone from the caterer to your photographer friend to the good lord who brought you together is the quickest way to lose an audience and get hit with the "wrap it up" music.

 See?
 Isn't this one easier to read?

 Only in the most desperate situation—if your groom truly has no earthly idea where to start—would we advise you to have him find a canned speech online.
 There are actually websites that sell "conventional groom toasts."
 For $16, you fill in the blanks and they'll spit out a stock speech with the names preloaded.
 One such excerpt (with our fill-in-the-blank choices italicized):